ConferOpenSource/refurb/README.md

 ## `refurb`

 Refurb is a library for building PostgreSQL database migration software.
-Over the course of developing a database-backed software product in a team, you'll want to make organized udpates to the database's schema and data that can be automatically reproduced in other environments.
+Over the course of developing a database-backed software product in a team, you'll want to make organized updates to the database's schema and data that can be automatically reproduced in other environments.
 Refurb implements this process for Haskell projects in a fairly straightforward way, where individual changes to the database are applied in order by Haskell actions you make and check in with your code as usual.

 ### Quick tour

-`refurb` is a library whose primary public interface is `Refurb.refurbMain` and is intended to implement a command-line tool, much like `Setup.hs` uses Cabal (the library) to implement the build system or `test/Main.hs` might use `hspec`.
+`refurb` is a library whose primary public interface is `Refurb.refurbMain` and is intended to implement a command-line tool, much like `Setup.hs` uses `defaultMain` from Cabal (the library) to implement the build system or `test/Main.hs` might use `hspec`.
 You pass a list of `Migration`s to `refurbMain` along with a way to obtain the database connection parameters, and the library will take care of creating and maintaining an in-database list of applied migrations and providing a CLI for users to apply migrations, query applied migrations, and make backups.

 A `Migration` is a small structure with: